 Theoretical Foundations/Conceptual Framework and Review of the Literature/Themes

-The research has chosen expectancy theory to serve as the theoretical foundation for the proposed study.
+The researcher has chosen expectancy theory to serve as the theoretical foundation for the proposed study.
 Vroom’s (1964) theory of expectancy is used in order to help determine and predict employee motivation.
 Vroom’s expectancy theory is based upon the view that one’s motivation and efforts could be affected based upon the outcome of their actions (Vroom, 1964).
 Understanding what motivates veteran teachers to stay in the teaching profession is extremely important.
 Expectancy theory refers to an individual that work in a certain way in order to get a desired work result of a reward (Mabaso, 2018).
 When looking at employee retention the expectancy theory is a good fit because an associate is working or staying in the profession due to the fact that they will get some sort of reward (Johennesse & Chou, 2017).
 Previous studies have been conducted in regards to retention and attrition, in which they used the expectancy theory as the groundwork to determine if the associates were going to stay or resign from their organization (Daly & Dee, 2006).
 The theory of expectancy is the belief that members of an organization have expectations for the organization to work successful (Mabaso, 2018).
 Two of the expectations that associates tend to have is having a reward system and a positive work environment for them to work in (Johennesse & Chou, 2017).
 Veteran teachers play an important role within the education system.
 They can provide guidance to new teachers, tend to have better classroom management, and know what is expected of them (Rumschlag, 2017).
 This study will look at the expectations that veteran teachers have in regards to staying within the field of education.

 Theme 1: Quality Teachers: Having good quality experienced teachers allows many benefits for schools such as providing guidance to new teachers, better classroom management, and know what is expected of them (Rumschlag, 2017).
 Having quality teachers have been found to have a positive correlation on test scores for students (Burke, 2018).